Hyp-ed/base-station-2019/README.md

 Then run `./hyped` (from the hyped-2019 repo) to start the pod, and you should see the pod connecting on the gui.
 Make sure to read [this guide](https://github.com/Hyp-ed/hyped-2019/blob/develop/docs/guides/telemetry_guides.md) first.

 ### Build project:
 This project uses gradle as its build system.
+Only manually build the project instead of using the released jar file as explained above if you actually intend to work on the base-station.
 The gradle wrapper is already checked into this repo, so no need to explicitly download gradle (unless you want to).

 Run:
 ```